vita nouva · diary · µ · graph

 vi. stars visible tonight, from this latitude نجوم الليلة

 A short list, given in the order they will arrive in the sky this month.
-Names are arabic in origin where I know it, since most of them are; that is the smaller, kinder genealogy of the night.
+Names are arabic in origin where I can tell, since most of them are.

 • Vega, wāqiʿ, the falling eagle; in lyra, blue, very brightrises ≈ 21:00